lreb/BaseProject/BackendServices/BaseProjectAPI/ApiReadme.md

 Used patterns in this project, to give a context about you can find here

 #### Mediator
+- Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+- Design an intermediary to decouple many peers.
+- Promote the many-to-many relationships between interacting peers to "full object status".

+A handler can perform complex operations with several services, in this example we use just one entity but can be more useful for complex scenarios

 [Official Documentation](https://sourcemaking.com/design_patterns/mediator)
 [Official Repository](https://github.com/jbogard/MediatR)